Coding-Cuddles/gilded-rose-refactoring-python-kata/README.md

   its quality is always 80.</dd>

   <dt>Backstage passes</dt>
-  <dd>The item "Backstage passes to ..." increases in quality as its sell-in
+  <dd>The item "Backstage passes to ..." increases in quality faster as its sell-in
   value approaches: by 2 when there are ten days or less and by 3 when there are five days or less, but drops to 0 after the concert.</dd>

   <dt>Conjured</dt>
-  <dd>The item "Conjured" degrades in quality twice as fast as normal items.</dd>
+  <dd>The item "Conjured" degrades in quality twice as fast as standard items.</dd>
 </dl>

 ### Code